andrewfang/nutrigood/web/assets/presentations/README.txt

 * Configure user profile attributes
 * Set the max nutritional intake, which is reflected in meal selection
-* Set dietary restrictions, which filters meal selection
+* Set dietary restrictions, which filters meal selection Watch
+* Performs a biometric sync of the wearer
+* This information could be used to configure the nutritional intake and dietary restrictions of the user.

 Limitations